 Homelessness is the result of systemic racism and poor policy decisions.
 Through personal stories we can identify patterns that point at those systemic issues, and gain important insight into meaningful ways to address them.

 Storytelling strengthens community and resolve.

 People connect to people.
 Stories create those connections.
 When we begin to understand each other, we're better able to work toward change—together.

-In order to advance our mission of preventing and ending homelessness, we have to increase public understanding about the issue.
+In order to advance our mission to end homelessness, we have to increase public understanding about the issue.
 We have to dispel the stereotypes and give the problem a human face.
 The very best way to do that?
-Empower our clients, those who have and are living the experience of homelessness, to tell their own stories.
+Empower clients, those who have and are living the experience of homelessness, to tell their own stories.

 Words from our community...

 “I didn’t know how long it would take.
 But I knew eventually I would be back in my own home again.”